ZahraMaroufi1996/ims_project_with_react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+It is necessary to download and install node and npm (or yarn if needed) on your system.

 To launch the project, you must first install the relevant packages.
 In the project directory , we use the following command
 ### `npm install`